jackycamp/jackstack/src/pages/path-manager-python.md

 if we wanted the class to be able to define its own methods and also have intellisense, this becomes non-trivial. there would be quite a bit of complexity in the implementation and it would probably be a pain to maintain.

-so, i went with a class based approach; below is the base class.
+so, i went with a class based approach; below is skeletal version of the base class.

 ```python
 class PathManager: